Cumulocity-IoT/apama_zeromqtransport/README.md

 # Apama ZeroMQ Connectivity Plug-in

 This Apama Connectivity Plug-in can be used to receive (subscribe) to [ZeroMQ](https://zeromq.org/) payload (binary) and map it to an Apama Events Type.
 This Plug-In can also send (publish) events to [ZeroMQ](https://zeromq.org/).
 Apama 10.0+ versions are supported.

-For more information you can Ask a Question in the [TECHcommunity Forums](http://tech.forums.softwareag.com/techjforum/forums/list.page?product=webmethods-io-b2b).

-You can find additional information in the [Software AG TECHcommunity](http://techcommunity.softwareag.com/home/-/product/name/webmethods-io-b2b).
 ______________________

 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.